1. Health Hub

 Type 2 Diabetes: Type 2 diabetes typically develops in adulthood, although it is increasingly being diagnosed in children and adolescents due to rising rates of obesity.

-Insulin Dependency:
+Insulin dependency:

 Type 1 Diabetes: People with type 1 diabetes depend entirely on insulin for survival.
 Without insulin therapy, they cannot regulate their blood sugar levels, and this form of diabetes cannot be managed through lifestyle changes alone.